Detection likelihood of cluster-induced CMB polarization: Results

-Since the point source contamination has a major impact on the feasibility of detecting SZ polarization towards clusters, and given the fact that the current upper limit may well be too conservative, it is only reasonable to gauge the improved detection likelihood when its level is assumed to be appreciably lower.
-To do so we re-calculated S/N values with point source polarized intensity contamination taken to be, for example, $1/3$ of the deduced upper limit specified earlier in this section; results of these calculations for the thermal SZ polarization are shown in Figure~\ref{fig:poly_P_S2N_third_UL}.
-As is evident from the figure, the impact of this lower level of polarized point source signal is a somewhat higher level of S/N, and a less steep decrease with redshift, but the likelihood of detecting cluster-induced polarization is still quite low.
-As mentioned previously, with lower point source power and no detector noise (CVL case in Figure~\ref{fig:poly_P_S2N_third_UL}) a slight increase in S/N around $z\sim0.05$ is apparent; this resembles the behaviour of the S/N curves for intensity detection.
+Since the point source contamination affects the feasibility of detecting SZ polarization toward clusters, and given the fact that the current upper limit may well be too conservative, it is only reasonable to gauge the improved detection likelihood when its level is assumed to be appreciably lower.
+To do so, we recalculated S/N values with point source polarized intensity contamination taken to be, for example, one-third of the deduced upper limit specified earlier in this section; results of these calculations for the thermal SZ polarization are shown in Fig.~\ref{fig:S2N_Polarization_0p3}.
+As is evident from the figure, the impact of this lower level of polarized point source signal is a somewhat higher level of S/N and a less steep decrease with redshift, but the likelihood of detecting cluster-induced polarization is still quite low.
+As mentioned previously, with lower point source power and no detector noise (the CVL case in Fig.~\ref{fig:S2N_Polarization_0p3}), a slight increase in S/N around $z\sim0.05$ is apparent; this resembles the behavior of the S/N curves for intensity detection.

+Although the detection of cluster-induced polarization toward individual clusters will be quite challenging, it could nevertheless be detected statistically: As is clear from Figs.~\ref{fig:S2N_Polarization}-\ref{fig:S2N_Polarization_0p3}, increasing the observation time from 1\% to 4\% of the nominal observation time results only in a small boost of the S/N for its detection toward individual clusters.
+A more feasible strategy would be the observation of the effect toward a few clusters, while spending only, for example, 1\% on each cluster.
+From the S/N levels shown, it is evident that a few months of "shallow" observations toward $\sim 20$ individual clusters could result in a $3\sigma$ statistical detection of the effect.
+In addition, observation time can be optimized by specifically selecting sky patches with an especially rich cluster population.